MicrosoftDocs/cpp-docs/docs/cpp/rvalue-reference-declarator-amp-amp.md

 print<const T&&>: fourth
 ```

-To resolve each call to the `print_type_and_value` function, the compiler first performs template argument deduction.
-The compiler then applies reference collapsing rules when it substitutes the deduced template arguments for the parameter types.
+To resolve each call to the `print_type_and_value` function, the compiler first does template argument deduction.
+The compiler then applies reference collapsing rules when it replaces the parameter types with the deduced template arguments.
 For example, passing the local variable `s1` to the `print_type_and_value` function causes the compiler to produce the following function signature:

 ```cpp
 print_type_and_value<string&>(string& && t)
 ```

-The compiler uses reference collapsing rules to reduce the signature to the following:
+The compiler uses reference collapsing rules to reduce the signature:

 ```cpp
 print_type_and_value<string&>(string& t)